mystsoftware/myst-help-center/application-deployment/custom.md

   return
 ```

+If you need to download or access artifacts from an Artifact Repository as part of a deployment, make sure that you run `download-deploy-artifacts` prior to a deployment.
+This can be automatically done with the property `action.deploy.pre=download-deploy-artifacts`.
+From your custom action you can then access the location of the downloaded artifact from `${MYST_WORKSPACE}/target/artifacts/${groupId}/${artifactId}-${version}.${type}`

 #### Python / Jython / WLST

 In terms of the scripting language and how it interacts with MyST, Python, Jython and WLST are all quite similar.
 The differences are as follows: